-- We show that flow-jamming attacks can be formulated using a linear programming framework, often used for network resource allocation problems. - As the basis of our formulation, we propose metrics to evaluate the effect of flow-jamming attacks on network traffic flows and the resource expenditure of the jamming adversary with respect to a finite resource constraint. - We develop, evaluate, and compare a variety of flowjamming attacks which are optimal with respect to the proposed metrics. - We propose a distributed flow-jamming attack algorithm for a set of jammers without centralized control and compare the performance of the distributed and centralized attacks.
+- We show that flow-jamming attacks can be formulated using a linear programming framework, often used for network resource allocation problems. - As the basis of our formulation, we propose metrics to evaluate the effect of flow-jamming attacks on network traffic flows and the resource expenditure of the jamming adversary with respect to a finite resource constraint. - We develop, evaluate, and compare a variety of flowjamming attacks which are optimal with respect to the proposed metrics. - We propose two approaches for distributed flow-jamming attacks for a set of jammers without centralized control and compare the performance of the distributed and centralized attacks.

 The remainder of this work is outlined as follows.
 In Section II, we state our assumptions about the wireless network and jamming adversary and propose evaluation metrics for flow-jamming attacks.
 In Section III, we formulate optimal centralized flow-jamming attacks using linear programming.
-In Section IV, we develop a distributed algorithm for flowjamming in the absence of a centralized adversary.
-In Section V, we evaluate the performance of the centralized and distributed flow-jamming attacks using the proposed metrics.
-In Section VI, we summarize our results.
+In Section IV, we develop two distributed approaches for flow-jamming in the absence of a centralized adversary.
+In Section V, we evaluate the performance of the centralized and